 Since this measure is also tracked by FHWA for the nation, MoDOT contacted state DOTs that are successful at meeting the 1.5-to-1 ratio.
 Most of the states queried said that the biggest factor in meeting the ratio is in the use of wetland mitigation banks.
 They had greater control over achieving their target ratios and more ecologically successful wetland mitigation.
 MoDOT has a statewide umbrella wetland mitigation banking agreement.
-This measure is tracked by calendar year with quarterly updates.
+This is an annual measure and the data is updated quarterly.

-MoDOT secured 56.79 acres of mitigation for impacts to 18.93 acres of wetland for 2007, a ratio or 3:1.
+MoDOT secured 50.38 acres of mitigation for impacts to 17.35 acres of wetland, a ratio or 2.9:1, for YTD 2007.
 MoDOT mitigated in the traditional style of constructing replacement wetlands for all but one project where MoDOT had the unique opportunity to purchase a fen wetland.
 In this case, 21 acres of fen will be protected for the 2.69 acres of wetland impact.
-Although this ratio exceeds the 1.5:1 benchmark, having mitigated in this style not only protects a habitat uncommon in Missouri from future impacts, but also streamlines the process for MoDOT.
-An agreement to deed the fen to the Missouri Department of Conservation for protection and management has been drafted.
+Although this makes the ratio go over the 1.5:1 benchmark, having mitigated in this style not only protects a habitat uncommon in Missouri from future impacts but also streamlines the process for MoDOT.
+Negotiations with the Missouri Department of Conservation are underway to deed the fen to them for permanent protection.